MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_4 and S2-S4/README.md

 ---

-## 1. Initial starting structures for MD
+## 1. Initial structures for MD simulations

 The following PDB structures can be used to reproduce Figure 4, S1, S2, S4: